-PMG Creator Isaiah Zagar makes many references to other artists and visionary art environments from around the world throughout his work.
-Find out more about some of these visionary artists and their environments by clicking the links below.
+PMG Creator Isaiah Zagar makes many references to other artists and art environments from around the world throughout his work.
+Find out more about some of these artists and their environments by clicking the links below.

 - Ricky Boscarino’s Luna Parc

 - Mary Nohl’s Home

 - Tressa “Grandma” Prisbrey’s Bottle Village

 - Nek Chand Saini’s Rock Garden